saiaku-gaming/valhalla-game.se/_posts/2018-01-04-december-monthly-report.md

 ## Steam

-After a bit of a hassle, creating a corporation and doing a bit of paperwork, the game finally got up on Steam.
+After a bit of a hassle, creating a company and doing a bit of paperwork, the game finally got up on Steam.
 At the moment it's hidden from the public since it's a development build only, but it's fully possible to invite people through beta keys and get testing done that way.
 We're still using *our* username in the backend so you will still have to create a Valhalla account and use our login screen, but the idea is to tie the Steam ID together with the Valhalla username.

 <img class="full" src="/images/posts/december1.png" />
 *The first thing one sees when starting the game from Steam*